 The Director General of the United Shipbuilding Corporation, Andrei Puchkov, reported to the head of state on the icebreaker's readiness for launching.

-After that, the command "cut the retainer" was heard, and then the workers dismantled the retaining devices.
+After that, the command "cut the retainer" was given, and then the workers dismantled the retaining devices.
 A few minutes later, the icebreaker went into the water, and Putin and the other participants in the ceremony greeted it with applause.

 The universal nuclear icebreakers of Project 22220 are the most powerful and largest icebreaking vessels in the world.
 They contribute to the socio-economic development of the Arctic zone of Russia and play a key role in ensuring year-round navigation along the Northern Sea Route.